 You should think of the Study Abroad office as a one stop shop for information related to your study/intern abroad experience.
 We are excited to assist you as you navigate through the process of choosing a program.
 We will help you from the advising stage until you return from your program.
 Should you ever have a question or concern, please do not hesitate to contact us.
 We are sure this is going to be one of the best experiences of your college life!

-An Information Session gives general information about the many programs available, how the application process works at USA, and general guidance on where to begin.
+Here you can gain general information about the many programs available, how the application process works at USA, and general guidance on where to begin.

-Info Sessions will include the following:
+Advising sessions will include the following:

 - Descriptions of the various types of programs offered